-Researchers at IMH, Duke-NUS and A*STAR have developed advanced brain-computer interface technology that harnesses machine learning to personalise brain-training for children with ADHD.
+Researchers at IMH, Duke-NUS, and A*STAR have developed advanced brain-computer interface technology that harnesses machine learning to personalise brain-training for children with ADHD.

-Partnering local tech start-up, Neeuro, the researchers are rolling out a pilot home-based intervention programme for children with ADHD undergoing treatment at IMH.
+Partnering with local tech start-up, Neeuro, the researchers are rolling out a pilot home-based intervention programme for children with ADHD undergoing treatment at IMH.
 The take-home kit comprises a wireless headband and a Samsung tablet with the pre-loaded game.

 Extensive clinical testing through a large-scale randomised clinical trial of the game-based brain-training programme found improvements in the attention span of children with ADHD.